cpoulet/ExoCoin/README.md

-# ExoCoin
+# MatriceCoin
-Simple Exercice to create main functions of a Coin
+Solidity Contract to create the MatriceCoin @42school